worldofmarcus/project-portfolio-4/README.md

 [Back to top](<#table-of-content>)

 # **Features**
-To be updated
+The features on site are listed below.

 ## **Existing Features**

 ### **Navigation**
 The navigation bar is very clean and straight forward.
-Depending if you  are logged in or not different menus is visible for the site user.
+Depending if you  are logged in or not different menus are visible for the site user.
 An extra menu item is visible if you are logged in as an administrator.

-*Links that are visible to logged out user*
+*Links that are visible to logged out users*

 * About - Includes information about Review | Alliance and presents the reviewers that are registered.
 * All - Lists all reviews on the site independent of category type of review.